mushishi78/attire/README.md

 ## MethodObject

-`Attire::MethodObject` does the same as `Attire::Initializer` but it also adds a singleton method that creates an instance and then calls an instance method.
+`Attire::MethodObject` does the same as `Attire::Initializer` but it also adds a singleton method that creates an instance and then calls an instance method of the same name.
 This is useful for objects that are designed to do one task.
 For example:

 ``` ruby
 class CheeseSpreader